xmidt-org/ears/docs/Events.md

 NewEvent(ctx context.Context, payload interface{}) (Event, error)
 ```

-A root event created must have an associated context.
+A root event must have an associated context.
 A receiver is responsible for creating the context and for adding necessary context information (timeout, tracing, etc).
-A receiver will not be notified when the root event is handled.
-When a root event is instantiated this way, it means that the receiver is setup for fire and forget, so it does not care if an event is handled or not
+When a root event is instantiated this way, receiver will not be notified when the root event is handled.
+A receiver is setup for fire and forget, so it does not care if an event is handled or not

 A receiver creates a root event with acknowledgement:
 ```go